 There are a few common misconceptions about nonprofit consultants.
 One is that consultants are able to come into nonprofits and immediately assess what needs to be done.
-Instead, nonprofits need to determine what they need from their consultants ahead of time for several reasons, including:
+Instead, nonprofits should determine what they need from their consultants ahead of time.
+There are several reasons for this, including:

 - Comparing consultants: Your nonprofit will likely reach out to multiple consultants who all offer similar services.
-You can determine which consultant most closely matches your nonprofit's needs y sending them a Request for Proposal (RFP), a detailed outline of challenges your nonprofit is facing, and comparing each consultant's proposed action plan.
+You can determine which consultant most closely matches your organization’s needs by sending them a request for proposal (RFP), a detailed outline of challenges your nonprofit is facing, and then comparing each consultant's finished proposal.

-- Setting expectations: Different consultants have different operating practices, and, like any business transaction, you’ll need to establish what you are expecting from them right off the bat.
-For consultants who offer multiple services like capital campaign consultants, this can also help explain what advice you need at the present moment.
-In this example, your capital campaign consultant can help with your feasibility study, planning your capital campaign, promoting it, or all of the above.
-You might decide to hire one consultant for your entire campaign or test how well you work with them first before agreeing to continue the partnership.
+- Setting expectations: Different consultants have different operating practices, and, like any business transaction, you’ll need to establish what you expect from them right off the bat.
+For consultants who offer multiple services, such as web design consultants, this can also help explain what advice you need at the present moment.
+For example, a web design consultant can help with the initial set-up of your website, incorporating your nonprofit branding into the look of the site, optimizing the site for accessibility, and maintaining site security—or all of the above.
+You might decide to hire one consultant for all your needs or start by focusing on just one area.
+The latter approach can help you test how well you work with the consultant before agreeing to continue the partnership.

-- Offering background information: Your consultant knows their field of expertise, but they don't know your nonprofit.
+- Offering background information: Your consultant knows their field of expertise but doesn't know your nonprofit.
 Explaining your current needs and operations helps consultants hit the ground running once you agree to partner with them.

 As you work with your consultant, you may discover additional dilemmas that could benefit from their advice.
-This is why finding a consultant with whom you can form a long-term relationship with matters—you won't need to re-explain core parts of your nonprofit and can jump straight to problem solving.
+This is why finding a consultant with whom you can form a long-term relationship matters—you won't need to re-explain core parts of your nonprofit and can jump straight to problem-solving.

 3. Research consultants online and get referrals.

 Thankfully, finding information about consultants online is easier than ever.
-Resources recommending multiple consulting firms can help your nonprofit add candidates to your list of potential partners.
-These resources also provide additional insight to help narrow down your options, as you can directly compare services, price points, and business models of multiple consultants at once.
+Visit the National Council for Nonprofits website to find your local nonprofit association and ask which consultants they recommend.
+If you are looking for a consultant with specific expertise, visit a related membership organization, such as Grant Professionals Association for grants or Association for Fundraising Professionals for fundraising.
+These resources can provide insight to narrow down your options, as you can directly compare services, price points, and business models of multiple consultants at once.